tum-ai/space/README.md

 1. Start by clicking on the chosen ticket.
 2. Click on the branch icon in the top left corner to copy the branch name - this allows Linear to track the ticket status and progress.
-3. Now locate the space repository and create a new branch.
+3. Now locate the space repository and create a new branch:

 ```bash
 ~ git switch -c <branch-name>
 ```

-4. Now push the branch and changes at first with
+4. Now push the branch and changes at first with:

 ```bash
 ~ git push --set-upstream origin <branch-name>